MODULE 1 – FORENSIC ENGINEERING

 MODULE 5 – THE CLASSICAL SCIENTIFIC METHOD TO ACCIDENT’S RECONSTRUCTION

 Application of the classical scientific method to accidents reconstruction define in a structured manner such as definition of terms, origin and development of the scientific method, scientific methods applied to accident, reconstruction, shortcomings and the legal system.

-Storm lightning damaging is the also the part of the investigation process.
-The facts of lightening damage will describe you to the lightening damage, verifying lightening, two-board shell game, reducing and lightening risks.
+Storm lightning damaging is also the part of the investigation process.
+The facts of lightning damage will describe you to the lightning damage, verifying lightning, two-board shell game, reducing and lightning risks.